 Our electrical cover sheet is looking really good.
 Let's go ahead and complete it by adding in some symbols and notes.
 Let's start by adding in our lighting symbols.

-We find them in our project browser under legends.
+We find them in our project browser under Legends.
 They are called lighting types and symbols.
-Double click to open it up.
+Double-click to open it up.

 Now the cool thing about this legend is we have not used regular line work to create our symbols.
-Instead we're pulling from the actual Revit families.
+Instead, we're pulling from the actual Revit families.
 Let's click on one of these lights.

 So let's go ahead and complete this symbols legend.
-One way is to copy down, copy paste what's already existing.
+One way is to copy down, copy-paste what's already existing.
 But let's say we didn't have any symbols.

 Isn't that cool?
 And it's a symbol.
-I can use the align tool to make sure that everything is aligning up here.
+I can use the Align tool to make sure that everything is aligning up here.
 Let's see if I can get this.

-If it doesn't want to align I can simply draw a detailed line and move it into place.
+If it doesn't want to align, I can simply draw a detailed line and move it into place.
 We'll go ahead and do it that way.
-There we go and we've got our two lights.
+There we go, and we've got our two lights.

 Now let's go ahead to our gymnasium pendant light.
-This is that new custom family that we created and we'll also find it in lighting fixtures.
-We'll find it under gym light fixture and we have just one.
+This is that new custom family that we created, and we'll also find it in lighting fixtures.
+We'll find it under gym light fixture, and we have just one.

 We'll drag and drop and place that.
 We'll align it center to center with the others.
 So there's our gymnasium pendant light.

-Now we have a wall sconce and this will open up something else we need to know about this symbol family.
-If we look in our lighting fixtures we do have a sconce light here.
+Now we have a wall sconce, and this will open up something else we need to know about this symbol family.
+If we look in our lighting fixtures, we do have a sconce light here.
 We'll click the plus sign next to it.

 So what we want to do is check our view.
-Right now it's set to floor plan but we can pick different views from each family.
-Let's go ahead and pick elevation front and now we have that wall sconce and it shows up no problem in our symbols legend.
+Right now it's set to floor plan, but we can pick different views from each family.
+Let's go ahead and pick elevation front, and now we have that wall sconce, and it shows up no problem in our symbols legend.

-There we go and now we have all of our lighting symbols and they're not line work.
+There we go, and now we have all of our lighting symbols, and they're not line work.
 They're actual families.
 How cool is that?
 So let's go back to our electrical cover sheet and add this symbols legend in.

-Let's scroll up here to our legends and we have our lighting types and symbols.
+Let's scroll up here to our legends, and we have our lighting types and symbols.
 I'm going to drag and drop and place it on the left side here.
-So there it is and I want to select it.
+So there it is, and I want to select it.

 I don't need an extra title because it already has its own title built in.
-I'm going to click this legend and under its properties window I'm going to select no title.
+I'm going to click this legend, and under its properties window, I'm going to select no title.
 That looks really good.

-Okay that was a ton of fun so let's add in some more symbols right here.
+Okay, that was a ton of fun, so let's add in some more symbols right here.
 The symbols I want to add now are my power symbols.
-So again under legends power symbols double click and here it is.
+So again, under legends, power symbols, double-click, and here it is.

 I've done on this one basically the same thing.
-You can see that each of these symbols is actually a Revit family and in fact we can even change the view from what it is.
-We can actually see the little box or go back to the plan view and get that symbol.
+You can see that each of these symbols is actually a Revit family, and in fact, we can even change the view from what it is.
+We can actually see the little box, or go back to the plan view and get that symbol.

 That's the one I want.
-I'll drag it into here and I'll notice that it's kind of weird when it brings it in.
-It brings it in as a symbol and we also see the little box.
+I'll drag it into here, and I'll notice that it's kind of weird when it brings it in.
+It brings it in as a symbol, and we also see the little box.

 So I'll just place it right here for now and click.
-It lines up with the others and it looks really good.
-I'm actually hiding that little box behind this wall here and what is my wall?
-It's just a detail boundary item and so it's a tricky little way to hide that box but show the symbol.
+It lines up with the others, and it looks really good.
+I'm actually hiding that little box behind this wall here, and what is my wall?
+It's just a detail boundary item, and so it's a tricky little way to hide that box but show the symbol.

-Alright so that looks really good.
+Alright, so that looks really good.
 We've got the power symbols.
-They're all families all listed out.
+They're all families, all listed out.

-Let's go back to our cover sheet and I want to drag that symbol legend right in.
-So I'm going to minimize my families, scroll up to find my legends category and I want my power symbols.
+Let's go back to our cover sheet, and I want to drag that symbol legend right in.
+So I'm going to minimize my families, scroll up to find my legends category, and I want my power symbols.
 Drag and drop.

-The closer in I zoom the easier it is to line these up.
+The closer in I zoom, the easier it is to line these up.
 Maybe one more time.
 There we go.

-Pretty close and now all I have to do is move it over and move it in a straight line so that they stay in alignment with each other.
-Okay let's go ahead and add some notes in here.
-We have in our legends we have general notes electrical.
+Pretty close, and now all I have to do is move it over and move it in a straight line so that they stay in alignment with each other.
+Okay, let's go ahead and add some notes in here.
+We have in our legends, we have general notes electrical.

 Drag and drop that in.
 We've got our general electrical notes.
 We'll have to follow that same process.

 We'll select it, remove its title, line it up with the one next to it, zoom in nice and close, line it up.
-Pretty close is usually okay and then we can move it in a straight line to the right and it will stay in alignment.
+Pretty close is usually okay, and then we can move it in a straight line to the right, and it will stay in alignment.
 I might zoom out and adjust these over just a little bit to kind of give them the room they need and make them look spaced evenly.

-Once I'm happy with that we are really close to wrapping up this cover sheet.
-I simply need to change my subtitle so the main title elementary school electrical that looks good.
-The subtitle now we're on to the final so it's going to be final and then our first name and our last name.
+Once I'm happy with that, we are really close to wrapping up this cover sheet.
+I simply need to change my subtitle, so the main title elementary school electrical that looks good.
+The subtitle now we're on to the final, so it's going to be final and then our first name and our last name.

-And that's it we've got our Revit electrical cover sheet.
+And that's it, we've got our Revit electrical cover sheet.